shairubin/fun_with_ast/README.md

 rather than wasting time on
 repetitive and routine tasks that can be done automatically.

-### A Hybrid Programming Model with Source to Source Transformations
+## A Hybrid Programming Model with Source-to-Source Transformations

 We envision a hybrid programming model that combines human and machine elements.
 Figure 1 visualizes the concept of